ipspace/blog/content/series/dcbgp/_index.md

 {{<series-listing tag="sdn" year="sure">}}

-We also tried to answer the question "*Do we need a new routing protocol for data center fabrics?*" in these Software Gone Wild episodes and related blog posts (TL&DL: No):
+{{<plushy confused>}}We also tried to answer the question "*Do we need a new routing protocol for data center fabrics?*" in these Software Gone Wild episodes and related blog posts (TL&DL: No):

 {{<series-listing tag="newrp" year="please do" weight="yes">}}

-I covered the design aspects of using BGP in data centers (in particular in combination with EVPN) in these blog posts:
+{{<plushy master>}}I covered the design aspects of using BGP in data centers (in particular in combination with EVPN) in these blog posts:

 {{<series-listing tag="design" year="please do" weight="yes">}}

-It's also popular to run BGP on redundantly connected servers, or on edge appliances connecting overlay virtual networks with physical world.
+{{<plushy magic>}}It's also popular to run BGP on redundantly connected servers, or on edge appliances connecting overlay virtual networks with physical world.
 More details in these blog posts and in the [Routing on Servers](https://my.ipspace.net/bin/list?id=Clos#ROUTING_SERVERS) part of [Leaf-and-Spine Fabric Architectures](https://www.ipspace.net/Leaf-and-Spine_Fabric_Architectures) webinar.

 {{<series-listing tag="server" year="please do" weight="yes">}}